 Additionally, structured settlement consultants will assist both the plaintiff and defense attorneys in drafting the settlement documents in order to make sure the appropriate language is contained in those documents to comply with the Tax Code provisions that govern structured settlements and to ensure the tax-free or tax-deferred nature of the periodic payments.

 Benefits of Structured Settlement Payments:

-NSSTA Executive Director, Eric Vaughn explains what Warren Buffett, Chairman and CEO of Berkshire Hathaway and Congressman John Lewis know about structured settlements that you should know too.
+NSSTA Executive Director, Eric Vaughn explains what Warren Buffett, Chairman and CEO of Berkshire Hathaway and the late Congressman John Lewis knew about structured settlements that you should know too.

 - Security.
 Structured settlements provide two kinds of security.
 One has to do with lack of volatility.
 A structure can generate a planned, dependable cash flow.
 The second kind of security has to do with what might be called the safety of principal: the confidence that the payments will, in fact, be made.